Using a stakeholder requests list as part of scope definition

 Then begin to look at the requests as a whole.
 Are there any that relate to each other?
 If so, how?
 Are there overlapping requests that could be combined?
 As you move through this process, you might find you want to group some requests together.
 You can do this by establishing a requirements hierarchy (one requirement is a subset of the other) or by adding a column to your list to capture a “category”.

 Next you want to try to make this list a useful decision-making document.
-More than likely, your stakeholder team will need to decide which items are in scope for the project or release and which are not.
+Your stakeholder team will need to decide which items are in scope for the project or release and which are not.
+(This is step 3 of the business analysis process.)
 Consider carefully what information would help them make the most informed decision.

-I typically start by listing out the business benefit for each item.
-Sometimes the business benefit can be a brief category (i.e. revenue, efficiencies, etc).
+I typically start by listing out the business need driving each item.
+Sometimes the business need can be a brief category (i.e. revenue, efficiencies, etc).
 Sometimes it is helpful to articulate a full benefits statement and quantify it.
 It really depends on who is making the decision and how constrained the resources are.
 The more requests you’ll need to cut, the more you’ll want to understand about the potential benefits of the highest priority requests.

 There are some other useful attributes to consider.
 Here’s a run down of the most commonly used: